 A wife or husband’s consent.
 Under the laws of several EU member states, statutory provisions exist requiring that the partner of a natural person who is married in a ‘community of property’ must give his or her consent to important transactions by the partner (e.g. a transfer of shares or securities in a company or granting a guarantee on behalf of a company owned by that other partner).
 If the consent is missing, the transaction is null and void.
 In practice, such consent is typically placed underneath the signature blocks (and obviously requires the signature of the partner).
 In the Netherlands, there is important case law confirming that this principle also applies to securities in investment funds (e.g. established in relation to life insurance policies or mortgage-related financial products).

-Initialling pages.
-In many jurisdictions, it is common practice that all pages of a contract are initialled; the question is ‘why?’
-Initialling contract pages appears to be something that is not found in US commercial legal practice, whilst in Spanish and Dutch legal practice, initialling each page is common.
 In the Netherlands, it is common practice to initial all pages (including a cover sheet).
-On the signature page, the initialling person (who is not necessarily the signatory of the contract) would place his or her inital next to the legal entity for which the document was initialled.
+On the signature page, the initialling person (who is not necessarily the signatory of the contract) would place his or her initial next to the legal entity for which the document was initialled.
 As in Spain, this applies both to M&A and ordinary course business transactions.